Rosenberger v. University of Virginia

 Rosenberger v.
 Rector and Visitors of the University of Virginia, 515 U.S. 819 (1995), was an opinion by the Supreme Court of the United States regarding whether a state university might, consistent with the First Amendment, withhold from student religious publications funding provided to similar secular student publications.
 The University of Virginia provided funding to every student organization that met funding-eligibility criteria, which Wide Awake, the student religious publication, fulfilled.
-The university's defense claimed that denying student activity funding of the religious magazine was necessary to avoid the University's violating the Establishment Clause of the First Amendment.
+The University's defense claimed that denying student activity funding to the religious magazine was necessary to avoid the University's violating the Establishment Clause of the First Amendment.

 The Supreme Court disagreed with the University; constitutional law scholar Michael W. McConnell argued on behalf of the student religious publication, and John Calvin Jeffries argued on behalf of the University of Virginia.
-The decision centered upon Memorial and Remonstrance Against Religious Assessments, a document on religious freedom by James Madison.
+The decision centered on the Memorial and Remonstrance Against Religious Assessments, a document on religious freedom by James Madison.

 Background

-To fund student organization activities, the University of Virginia (UVA) charges and collects from the student body a semestral "activities fee."
-Registered student organizations, including "student news, information, opinion, entertainment, or academic communications media groups," may use said funding to pay some of their expenses; the ineligible UVA student activities include "religious activities, philanthropic activities, political activities, activities that would jeopardize the University's tax-exempt status, those that involve payment of honoraria or similar fees, or social or entertainment-related expenses."
-Moreover, the UVA student activity funding policy defined "religious activity" as one that "primarily promotes or manifests a particular belief in or about a deity or an ultimate reality."
+To fund student organization activities, the University of Virginia (UVA) charges and collects a semestral "activities fee" from the student body.
+Registered student organizations, including "student news, information, opinion, entertainment, or academic communications media groups," may use said funding to pay some of their expenses; ineligible UVA student activities include "religious activities, philanthropic activities, political activities, activities that would jeopardize the University's tax-exempt status, those that involve payment of honoraria or similar fees, or social or entertainment-related expenses."
+Moreover, the UVA student activity funding policy defines "religious activity" as one that "primarily promotes or manifests a particular belief in or about a deity or an ultimate reality."
 The funds were disbursed via student organization requests for reimbursement of third-party expenses, paid by the student-activities-fund administrator.